 You can’t visit Orlando without visiting the international hit that’s been sweeping the globe, that is Legoland!

 This colorful and iconic place is chockfull of stimulating activities for the little ones.

 Including rides, workshops and live shows, Legoland can keep the family busy for the entire day, or if you just need a half-day pick-me-up until the next big adventure.

-Legoland is an indoor experience that’s great for when Florida has one of its inevitable rainy days.More Info (click to expand)
+Legoland is an indoor experience that’s great for when Florida has one of its inevitable rainy days.More Info (click to show all)

 There are events and parties on every single night and in summer there are festivals pretty much weekly, you cannot get bored in this city that also never seems to be sleeping.